taichi-dev/taichi/docs/type.rst

 - ``32``
 - ``64``

-It represents how much **bits** is used in storing the data.
+It represents how many **bits** are used in storing the data.
-The larger the bit number, the higher precision is.
+The larger the bit number, the higher the precision is.

 For example, the two most commonly used types: